 Balance In The Show Dog

-E. Katie Gammill, AKC Judge, TheDogPlace.org Exhibition Editor
+E. Katie Gammill, TheDogPlace.org Exhibition Editor, AKC Judge ~ Emeritus

-Words associated with structure sometimes need clarification for breeders and dog show judges.
-That’s when what we thought we knew becomes NEW knowledge.
+Over-angulated rears, head balance, the words associated with structure sometimes need clarification for breeders and dog show judges.
+This multi-group judge makes what we knew NEW!

 FAULT JUDGING: Passing on an exceptional dog due to a single weakness and accepting something totally incorrect simply because it does nothing wrong.
 Balance is simply an “excuse”.

 Merriam-Webster Dictionary: Symmetry is “balanced proportions.”
 It brings something into a pleasing arrangement.
 Dog judges with an “eye” see the dog as a whole.
 “Filling the eye” means no one thing out of place.
 Therefore, when the eye is drawn to a particular part of any animal such as rear, coat, front, or head, it usually is incorrect because it is IN EXAGGERATION.
 Many judges carry a template in their head and fit the dog into it.
 Having an “eye” means a judge recognizes symmetry.
 Dogs filling that “eye” have not been “jury-rigged” or rectified by nature due to incompatible faults.

 Something of interest can be seen in the head proportions.
 Be it a “balanced” (there’s that word again) head piece or one with shorter muzzle than back skull, take note the length from nose tip to the occipital bone is often the same length as the occipital bone to the withers.
 If this occurs, the front legs will be beneath the body where they belong.